TomPn/agiletrade/README.md

 https://stock-trading-platform.herokuapp.com/

 ## Data Management
-All financial data is extracted from yahoo finance, manipulated using pandas and presented using Streamlit.
-All user data is are stored in a SQL database and manipulated using both SQL and pandas.
+All financial data is extracted from Yahoo Finance API, cleaned and wrangled using pandas and presented using Streamlit.
+All user data is are stored in a database management system using both SQLite and Pandas.